UNSW-Data-Soc/unsw-data-soc.github.io/about.md

                       <div class="timeline-marker"></div>
                       <div class="timeline-content">
                           <h3 class="title is-4">September, 2019</h3>
-                          <p>In this month, as DataSoc celebrated its 2000 likes on Facebook, DataSoc hosted its first ever international datathon in conjunction with Tsinghua University's Institute of Data Science!
+                          <p>As we celebrate 2000 likes on Facebook, we hosted our first ever international datathon in conjunction with Tsinghua University's Institute of Data Science!
                           </p>
                       </div>
                   </li>